alissacox/GHG-cycling-genes/QIIME2/Custom_Database_Taxonomy.md

 sudo apt-get install libwww-perl sudo apt-get install libxml-simple-perl
 ```
-Ultimately, we had to re-install E-direct after installing those packages to get everything to work (couldn’t find xtract tool at some point...ARGH).
+Ultimately, we had to re-install E-direct after installing those packages to get everything to work...
 This was not a problem when installing the E-utils in a native Ubuntu distribution!

 Now that you have E-Utils direct installed...
 # Download list of accession numbers from NCBI nucleotide search matching your [custom database](https://github.com/alissacox/GHG-cycling-genes/blob/master/QIIME2/Custom_Database_Creation.md):